phtb233/solvable-games/README.md

 #Solvable Games

-Features some examples of puzzles solved by the selection monad in Haskell.
+This project features some puzzles solved by the Selection Monad.
-All of the sequentially solved puzzles are Sudoku variations.

 Solved in parallel:
   * Sudoku
   * Connect 3 / Connect 4